-The "Tax Cuts and Jobs Act," effective January 1, 2018, repealed Section 1031 exchanges of tangible and intangible personal property assets.
+The "Tax Cuts and Jobs Act," effective January 1, 2018, repealed Section 1031 exchanges of tangible and intangible personal property assets

-Reporting State Capital Gain/ Income Tax
+Reporting State Capital Gain/Income Tax

-All states, except Pennsylvania, that have an income tax regime either follow the federal tax code or have adopted their own version of Section 1031.
+As of January 1, 2023, all states that have an income tax regime either follow the federal tax code or have adopted their own version of Section 1031.
+Prior to January 1, 2023, Pennsylvania did not follow the federal tax code and, therefore, property exchanges resulting in gain or income are generally subject to Pennsylvania tax.

-Pennsylvania Income Tax:
+Pennsylvania Income Tax for 2022 Transactions:

-Pennsylvania law does not contain a provision similar to IRC §1031, therefore property exchanges resulting in gain or income are generally subject to Pennsylvania tax except for c-corporations which follow the federal tax code.
+For exchanges initiated in 2022, Pennsylvania law does not contain a provision similar to IRC §1031, therefore property exchanges resulting in gain or income are generally subject to Pennsylvania tax except for c-corporations which follow the federal tax code.
 However, the Department of Revenue has determined that gain or loss on like-kind exchanges does not have to be recognized at the time of the exchange if the taxpayer's method of accounting allows deferral of gain.
 A taxpayer must use the method of accounting that allows the deferral of gain on a consistent basis, and the method must clearly reflect the taxpayer's income.
 In addition, a taxpayer may not change his or her method of accounting just to obtain a tax benefit for a particular transaction, and the deferral of gain or income with respect to like-kind exchanges will remain the exception rather than the rule.
 [Pennsylvania Personal Income Tax Bulletin No. 2006-07, 10/20/2006.]
-Note Pennsylvania c-corporations do follow the federal tax code and, therefore, can complete a 1031 exchange.
+Note Pennsylvania c-corporations follow the federal tax code and, therefore, are eligible for tax deferral treatment under Section 1031.